-Esther Eligio, our Site Coordinator at Cascade View Elementary in Tukwila, shares a story about two of her Social Emotional Learning groups.
+Esther Eligio is our Site Coordinator at Cascade View Elementary in Tukwila.
+Here she shares a story about two of her Social Emotional Learning groups.

 Esther created two social-emotional learning groups at Cascade Elementary: the “Awesome Blossoms” and the “Boys Leadership” groups.
 Students in each group were referred to Esther for social-emotional support due to disruptive behavior in the classroom.
 Here Esther speaks of how students in each group learned new skills which led to classroom improvement.